-The size of the fragments generated by enzymatic digestion and revealed by the electrophoresis is evaluated by comparison with the DNA size marker (6.16) or DNA molecular weight L50 (6.21) and with the digestion control.
+The size of the fragments generated by enzymatic digestion and revealed by the electrophoresis is evaluated by comparison with the DNA size marker (6.16) or reference molecular weight L50 (6.21) and with the digestion control.
 As the difference between species are large, visual evaluation is considered sufficient and adequate.

-The test will be considered valid if the digestion positive control shows a restriction pattern (number and size of fragments) in agreement with Table A.
+The test will be considered valid if the digestion positive control shows a restriction pattern (number and size of fragments) in agreement with Table B.

-The species identification is obtained by comparison of the restriction patterns of each test sample with the restriction patterns listed in Table A.
+The species identification is obtained by comparison of the restriction patterns of each test sample with the restriction patterns listed in Table B.

-If a test sample shows one or more unexpected bands, the species identification is not be possible, the result of the test is expressed as "undeterminable species".
+If a test sample shows one or more unexpected bands, the species identification will not be possible.